hsinyu0129/INF553/README.md

 INF553: Foundations and Applications of Data Mining
 ========

 Coursework in University of Southern California.
-My solutions implement Data Mining techiques on Spark with Python3 and Scala.
+Implement Data Mining techiques on Spark with Python3 and Scala.

 |No.| Main Application |Programming|Tags|
 |---|------------------|-----------|----|